mipimipi/otr/README.md

 ### `otr cut`

  `otr cut` allows cutting a single video.
-The cut list that is used for that can either be selected and downloaded automatically from cutlist.at, or submitted via commandline parameters (either as file or as dedicated cut intervals) - see the command line help for details.
+The cut list that is used for that can either be selected and downloaded automatically from cutlist.at, or submitted via command line parameters (either as file or as dedicated cut intervals) - see the command line help for details.

+#### Submitting cut lists to cutlist.at

+If self-created cut lists are used (`otr cut --cutlist ...`), otr can upload such cut lists to [cutlist.at](http://cutlist.at) automatically to make them publicly available.
+This requires a registration at cutlist.at (i.e., an access token - $$FRED).
+Furthermore, the [otr configuration](#configuration) must be set up accordingly.
+If required, the attributes of such cut lists can be adjusted on the cutlist.at web page, after they were uploaded.

 ## Verbosity